What is a declaration of trust?

 The most common example of when a declaration of trust is used is the situation where an adult son or daughter borrows money for a deposit on a first house from his or her parents.

 The parents may have a mortgage already, and the terms of that mortgage prevent them from borrowing under another.
-So the son or daughter has to apply for the mortgage for his or her house alone.
+So the son or daughter has to apply to a mortgage lender for a mortgage for his or her house alone.

 However, the parents want the security of knowing that when the house is sold, they will get the loaned deposit back.
 There may be an arrangement to pay them some of the increase in the property price as interest.
-They may want to make sure that a girlfriend, boyfriend, husband, wife or partner does not become entitled in any way to the money they put in.
+They may want to make sure that a girlfriend, boyfriend, husband, wife or partner does not become entitled in any way to the money they put in if there is a relationship breakdown.

-So the parents lend the money for the deposit to the son or daughter.
-The son or daughter obtains a mortgage, and the title deeds state that the son or daughter is the sole owner of the property (the mortgage charge is also recorded).
+So the parents lend the money for the deposit to the son or daughter (hopefully recorded in a loan agreement).
+The son or daughter obtains a mortgage, and the title deeds state that the son or daughter is the sole legal owner of the property (the mortgage charge is also recorded).
 The parents and child create a declaration of trust that sets out the true ownership, and who receives what share of the sale proceeds when the property is finally sold on.

 In legal jargon, the deed of trust records the parents' beneficial interest in the property.